If you want people to despise you criticize them.

 Don’t get personal.

-The thing that really annoyed me about the man who wanted to partner with me was how he implied that I was insecure because I was a woman and my hormones were constantly changing.
-He couldn’t tell me what wrong action I’d taken.
+The thing that annoyed me about the man who wanted to partner with me was how he implied that I was insecure because I was a woman and my hormones were constantly changing.
+He couldn’t tell me what action I'd taken that was wrong.

 This is important because criticism brings up feelings of anger and even shame, which can be counterproductive.